treforevans/treforevans.github.io/index.md

 <img align="right" style="width: 500px; height: auto; object-fit: contain" hspace="10" src="https://static1.squarespace.com/static/5500421ce4b028ce8ab9d39c/t/57fb17e1ff7c5085cbe52604/1476073665068/?format=1000w">
 Developed a high-speed Human-Powered land vehicle that travelled at 144.17 km/hr on a flat road to break the world land-speed record.
 For [my undergraduate thesis](files/undergrad_thesis.pdf), I developed a practical aerodynamic shape optimization process to design Eta's highly laminar flow body (see [my blog post](http://www.aerovelo.com/mission-log/2015/7/24/aerodynamic-design-of-eta)).
-Conducted other extensive research projects including structural and aero-structural optimization to design the vehicle's frame and wheels.
+I also conducted other extensive research projects including structural and aero-structural optimization to design the vehicle's frame and wheels, and was one of the vehicle's test pilots.
 Our small team of 3 to 6 people manufactured all components in-house.
 Checkout
 the [short video of our record-breaking run](https://www.youtube.com/watch?v=0JIB-rMGqCE), and